 Information is available to students and employees about counseling, health, mental health, advocacy, legal assistance, visa and immigration assistance, student financial aid assistance, and other available services to victims both on campus and in the community.
-Santa Clara University has a comprehensive listing of resources at https://www.scu.edu/title-ix/resources/.
+Santa Clara University has a comprehensive listing of resources at the Office of Equal Opportunity and Title IX.
 Additionally, no formal complaint or investigation, either campus or criminal, needs to occur for supportive measures to be offered and provided.